Toophan: Yemen Civil War

 Iran has shipped Toophan missiles to the Houthis in Yemen as well, where they have been used in combat.
 The first video of Houthis using a Toophan missile was published in November 2018.

 Identification

-Identifying Toophan missiles is hard.
+Given that the Toophan is reverse-engineered from the US TOW missile, the identification of Toophan missiles versus TOW missiles is difficult.
 The Toophan ATGM is very similar to the American BGM-71 TOW ATGM from which it is reverse-engineered.
 Toophan missiles, launchers, control units, and crates are essentially interchangeable with their American counterparts and are regularly mixed together.
 The many variations of TOW and Toophan missiles also poses challenges.

 Toophan missiles can often be identified by their turquoise bands installed by Iran's Defense Industries Organization or by a faint black band on the rear end of the launcher.
 Toophan missiles, on their packaging, are instead labeled as TOW missiles; for example a Toophan 2M is labeled as a "TOW 2M".

 Modern TOW tripods have black rings, while Toophan tripods have yellow rings.
 Internally, Toophan missiles have different screw placement and cylindrical launch motor nozzles.